sudarshanan-raghavan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-This is the code book for the Course Project for the "Getting and Cleaning Data" course of Johns Hopkins University (hosted on Coursera)
+This is the code book for the Course Project for the "Getting and Cleaning Data" course of Johns Hopkins University (hosted on Coursera).

 A brief description of the original data is given below.